 Caspase-3 (CPP-32, Apoptain, Yama, SCA-1) is a critical executioner of apoptosis, as it is either partially or totally responsible for the proteolytic cleavage of many key proteins, such as the nuclear enzyme poly (ADP-ribose) polymerase (PARP) (1).
 Activation of caspase-3 requires proteolytic processing of its inactive zymogen into activated p17 and p12 fragments.
 Cleavage of caspase-3 requires the aspartic acid residue at the P1 position (2).

-For Research Use Only.
-Not For Use In Diagnostic Procedures.
 Cell Signaling Technology is a trademark of Cell Signaling Technology, Inc. LumiGLO is a registered trademark of Kirkegaard & Perry Laboratories.
-U.S. Patent No. 5,675,063.
+U.S. Patent No. 7,429,487, foreign equivalents, and child patents deriving therefrom.